6 cups low-sodium chicken or vegetable broth

 1 onion, cut into 1/4-inch dice

-2 1/2 cups 1/4-inch diced sugarpie pumpkin, other cooking pumpkin, or butternut squash (peeled if pumpkin skin is tough or if using butternut squash) (from about 1 pound pumpkin) (see below for tips on tackling pumpkin)
+2 1/2 cups 1/4-inch diced sugarpie pumpkin, other cooking pumpkin, or butternut squash (peeled if pumpkin skin is tough or if using butternut squash) (from about 1 pound pumpkin) (see link above for tips on tackling pumpkin)

 1 teaspoon coarse kosher salt, or more to taste